Non-Markovian models of opinion dynamics on temporal networks: Conclusions and discussion

 In the present paper, we proposed non-Markovian models of opinion dynamics with continuous-valued opinions, and we studied some of the properties of these models.
 There are a variety of interesting ways to extend our investigation.
 We considered WTDs that do not depend on the states (i.e., opinions) of the nodes, and we also assumed that the weights $A_{ij}$ are time-independent.
-It seems fruitful to examine state-dependent weights (so that $A_{ij}(t)=w(x_i(t),x_j(t))$) and other time-dependent weights.
-For example, one can generalize bounded-confidence models of opinion dynamics \cite{hegselmann2002opinion,deffuant2000mixing} to incorporate memory effects by assuming that a walker on a network can jump only to nodes whose opinions deviate by no more than some threshold from the opinion of the walker's current node.
-In our framework, we also assumed that all entities of a network have independent random-walk processes, so we did not account for interactions that affect multiple entities at once.
-One can relax this independence assumption and examine the interdependence that results from coupled random-walk processes.
-It is also worth considering interdependence between entity opinions and network structure in the form of adaptive (i.e., coevolving) networks \cite{sayama2013modeling}.
-In our history-dependent model that was induced by the gamma WTD, a damping term arose naturally, which promotes self-consistency of the opinion of each entity.
-It is also worthwhile to explore other history-dependent models that account for the self-consistency of individual opinions.
+It seems fruitful to examine state-dependent weights (i.e., $A_{ij}(t) = w(x_i(t),x_j(t))$) and other time-dependent weights.
+For example, one can generalize bounded-confidence models of opinion dynamics \cite{hegselmann2002opinion,deffuant2000mixing} to incorporate memory effects.
+For example, after an event occurs, suppose that entity $i$ updates its opinion to that of entity $j$ only if their opinions differ from each other by no more than some threshold.
+In our framework, we also assumed that all entities of a network have independent interevent-time statistics, so we did not account for interactions that affect multiple entities at once.
+One can relax this independence assumption and examine the interdependence that results from coupled {stochastic processes.} It is also worth considering interdependence between entity opinions and network structure in the form of adaptive (i.e., coevolving) networks \cite{sayama2013modeling}.
+In our memory-dependent model that was induced by the gamma WTD, a damping term arose naturally; it promotes self-consistency of the opinion of each entity.
+It is also worthwhile to explore other memory-dependent models that account for the self-consistency of individual opinions.
 In our study, we examined some scenarios in which the entities of a network follow heterogeneous WTDs.
 However, we only considered two different WTDs at a time.
-It is important to investigate more diverse types of heterogeneity, such as systems with many WTDs or with WTDs that include random parameters.
+It is important to investigate more diverse types of heterogeneity, such as systems with many WTDs or with WTDs with randomly-determined parameter values.